TeplayTel/sports-live-stream-platform-20522/sports_telecast_backend/README.md

 Schema management:
 - The app relies on Alembic migrations only.
-- Migrations can be run manually using: `alembic upgrade head` (ensure the virtualenv is activated and env vars are set).
+- Migrations can be run manually using: `PYTHONPATH=. alembic upgrade head` (ensure the virtualenv is activated and env vars are set).
 - The helper `python init_db.py` runs Alembic using the configured URL with async engine and an advisory lock.

 ### Ensuring the "users" table exists